-A heartworm-positive diagnosis is devastating news, but there is hope.
+A heartworm-positive diagnosis is upsetting news, but there is hope.
 That’s because most dogs can be successfully treated.
 The sooner adult and immature worms are killed, the greater your dog’s chances of getting back to chasing balls and making new friends at the park.

-Recommended treatment with DIROBAN
+Recommended Treatment with DIROBAN

 DIROBAN® (melarsomine dihydrochloride) is part of the AHS-recommended course of treatment for heartworm disease.
 When combined with other therapies, including a monthly heartworm disease preventative, anti-inflammatories and antibiotics, DIROBAN helps you and your dog get back to your normal lives sooner.1

 - Kills most adult heartworms within 1–3 months.1

 - Decreased risk of additional damage, depending on the stage of the disease.1

 - This method requires a period of restricted activity for your dog—for up to 12 weeks as opposed to 2 years with slow-kill.1,4